healeycodes/deno-isolate-web-request/README.md

-# making a web request from an isolate
+# making a web request from within an isolate

 [Roll your own JavaScript runtime](https://deno.com/blog/roll-your-own-javascript-runtime) shows you how to write a JavaScript runtime, based on the V8 JavaScript engine, using parts of Deno.
 The example code can read and write to files and has a simplified console API.